 |

 Above: Picture taken with the "Auto Flash" setting.
 No anomaly.
 Below: Picture taken with the "Night Vision" setting.
-Notice the lights are larger than the picture above.
+Notice the lights are

 |